c0de2014/winros_groovy/README.txt

 	winros_make -pre--clean				# should finish with 100%

-# create simple publisher and subscriber that use a custom defined message-type (the one we created above..)
+# create simple publisher and subscriber that use a custom defined message-type (the one
+  we just created..)

 	## get ros_tutorials from github